ngxson/alpaca.cpp-webui/README.md

 - You have nodejs v18+ installed on your machine
 - You are using Linux (Windows should also work, but I have not tested yet)

-**Step 1**: Clone this repository to your local machine
+🔶 **Step 1**: Clone this repository to your local machine

-**Step 2**: Download the model and binary file to run the model.
+🔶 **Step 2**: Download the model and binary file to run the model.
 You have some options:

-(Recommended) `Alpaca.cpp` and `Alpaca-native-4bit-ggml` model => This combination give me very convincing responses most of the time
+- 👉 (Recommended) `Alpaca.cpp` and `Alpaca-native-4bit-ggml` model => This combination give me very convincing responses most of the time
   - Download `chat` binary file and place it under `bin` folder: https://github.com/antimatter15/alpaca.cpp/releases
   - Download `ggml-alpaca-7b-q4.bin` and place it under `bin` folder: https://huggingface.co/Sosaka/Alpaca-native-4bit-ggml/blob/main/ggml-alpaca-7b-q4.bin

-Alternatively, you can use `gpt4all`: Download `gpt4all-lora-quantized.bin` and `gpt4all-lora-quantized-*-x86` from [github.com/nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all), put them into `bin` folder
+- 👉 Alternatively, you can use `gpt4all`: Download `gpt4all-lora-quantized.bin` and `gpt4all-lora-quantized-*-x86` from [github.com/nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all), put them into `bin` folder

-**Step 3**: Edit `bin/config.js` so that the executable name and the model file name are correct
+🔶 **Step 3**: Edit `bin/config.js` so that the executable name and the model file name are correct
+(If you are using `chat` and `ggml-alpaca-7b-q4.bin`, you don't need to modify anything)

-**Step 4**: Run these commands
+🔶 **Step 4**: Run these commands

 ```
 npm i
 npm start
 ```

-Then, open `http://localhost:13000/` on your browser
+Then, open [http://localhost:13000/](http://localhost:13000/) on your browser

 ## TODO